 Can Do Canines Hearing Assist Dogs are taught to alert a person who is deaf or hard of hearing to sounds by making physical contact with them.
-The dogs paw or nose nudge their human partner when certain sounds occur, and then lead them to the source of the sound.
+A hearing service dog will paw or nose nudge their human partner when certain sounds occur, and then lead them to the source of the sound.
 Some of the sounds the dogs may be trained to alert to include:

 - a door knock or doorbell